-VistaPrint Limited, a Bermuda company (the "Company"), is a leading online supplier of high-quality graphic design services and customized printed products to small businesses and consumers worldwide.
+VistaPrint Limited, a Bermuda company (the "Company"), offers small businesses the ability to market their business with a broad range of brand identity and promotional products, marketing services and electronic solutions.
 Through the use of proprietary Internet-based graphic design software, localized websites, proprietary order receiving and processing technologies and advanced computer integrated printing facilities, the Company offers a broad spectrum of products ranging from business cards and brochures to invitations and holiday cards.
-The Company focuses on serving the graphic design and printing needs of the small business market, generally businesses or organizations with fewer than 10 employees.
+The Company focuses on serving the marketing, graphic design and printing needs of the small business market, generally businesses or organizations with fewer than 10 employees.
 The Company also provides graphic design services and printed products to the consumer market.